Trayaurus and the Enchanted Crystal: Sales

 Commercially, the book was well received in both the United Kingdom and the United States.
-In the UK, Trayaurus and the Enchanted Crystal was able to reach the first spot of the bestsellers list for three weeks.
+In the UK, Trayaurus and the Enchanted Crystal was able to reach the first spot on the bestsellers list for three weeks.
 In the US, the book was able to reach the twenty-third spot on the USA Today's Best-Selling Books list while also reaching the first spot on The New York Times Best Seller list for hardcover graphic books and remaining there for eleven consecutive weeks.

 Critical reception

 Common Sense Media rated Trayaurus and the Enchanted Crystal three out of five stars saying that although the novel tells an "amusing tale" and spins a "classic good-vs.-evil" story, the action within the book is "sometimes hard to follow" and occasionally moves the plot along too slowly.
 GeekDad gave a generally favourable review as well, hailing its "straightforward, easy-to-follow story" but criticizing the art style: "Lines are often roughly sketched and colors lack finesse".
-Night Owl Reviews was enthusiastic about the book and gives it four out of five stars.
+Night Owl Reviews was enthusiastic about the book and gave it four out of five stars.
 The website praised both the "outstanding" art style and "delightful" story, but did take issue with the fact that all characters are male: "I realize that most comics are read by boys but it would have been nice to see a female or two".